-The purpose of the State of Illinois Pandemic Influenza Preparedness and Response Plan is to provide a framework for of Federal, State, local, private-sector, and nongovernmental entities to work together to reduce the influenza-morbidity, mortality, and social disruption which would result from a pandemic influenza outbreak.
-The plan describes the incident management activities, concepts and structure under which the State of Illinois will operate during a pandemic influenza outbreak and the roles and responsibilities and activities that apply to command and control staff.
-Other goals and objectives of the Pandemic Influenza Preparedness and Response Plan include:
+The purpose of the Illinois Pandemic Influenza Preparedness and Response Plan is to provide a framework for federal, state, local, private sector and nongovernmental entities to work together to reduce the influenza morbidity, mortality, and social disruption that would result from a pandemic influenza outbreak.
+The Illinois Pandemic Preparedness and Response Plan describes the incident management activities, concepts and structure under which Illinois will operate during a pandemic influenza outbreak and the roles and responsibilities and activities that apply to command and control staff.
+Other goals and objectives of the Illinois Pandemic Influenza Preparedness and Response Plan include:

-- To define and recommend preparedness activities that should be undertaken before a pandemic that will enhance the effectiveness of a pandemic response. - To describe state coordination of a pandemic response and collaboration with local levels including definition of roles, responsibilities, and actions. - To describe interventions that should be implemented as components of an effective influenza pandemic response. - To guide health departments, health care system, and first responders in the development of state pandemic influenza preparedness and response procedures. - To provide technical information on which recommendations for preparedness and response are based.
+- Define and recommend preparedness activities that should be undertaken before a pandemic that will enhance the effectiveness of a pandemic response. - Describe state coordination of a pandemic response and collaboration with local levels, including definition of roles, responsibilities and actions. - Describe interventions that should be implemented as components of an effective influenza pandemic response. - Guide local health departments, health care system and first responders in the development of state pandemic influenza preparedness and response procedures.